 The combination of crushed stone and a few paved surfaces makes the “Perky,” as some call it, a one-of-a-kind trail located amongst the history and beauty of the Philadelphia countryside.
 The 20-mile Perkiomen Trail follows the route of the Perkiomen Creek from Oaks to Green Lane Borough.
 The Perkiomen Trail connects numerous public parks and historical sites in the region and is open year-round for a variety of outdoor activities.
 Visitors can start their journey at the Valley Forge National Historical Park and then bike or hike along the picturesque Perkiomen Creek.

 Cambria and Indiana counties

-Named for the abandoned mining towns that once existed alongside the railroad corridor, the 36-mile Ghost Town Trail is an ideal spot for a hike or relaxing bike ride.
-The trail, designated as a National Recreation Trail by the U.S. Department of the Interior and named Trail of the Month by the Rails to Trails Conservancy in 2011, is packed with numerous historical sites to check out along the way.
+Originally established in 1991 when the Kovalchick Salvage Company donated 16 miles of the former Ebensburg & Black Lick Railroad to Indiana County, the Ghost Town Trail totals 46 miles across Indiana and Cambria Counties..
+Named for the abandoned mining towns that once existed alongside the railroad corridor, the trail is an ideal spot for a hike or relaxing bike ride and was designated as a National Recreation Trail by the U.S. Department of the Interior and named Trail of the Month by the Rails to Trails Conservancy in 2011.
+The trail is packed with numerous historical sites to check out along the way.
 Markers educate visitors about the area’s intriguing past, and trailgoers can also view the Eliza Furnace, one of Pennsylvania’s best-preserved iron furnaces.

 D&H Rail Trail - Upstate PA